worldbank/gld/Support/B - Country Survey Details/NPL/LFS/Converting between ICLS Definitions.md

 # Coding to convert the 2017 NPL LFS to the old definition

+## Identifying own-consumption workers
-In converting back to the old definition, the approach adopted here is adding people who chose category 3 and 4 for Question C05 to the employed population, and assigning industries and occupations for them.
+In converting back to the old definition, the approach adopted here is adding people who chose category 3 and 4 for Question C05 to the employed population, and assigning industries and occupations for them based on earlier years' records.
 Based on the current code we used to identify paid employees or workers who produce for sale/barter, we will use Section C and Section I, "Production of Goods for Household or Family Use", to identify people who were only working unpaid for own consumption and thus were excluded in the new definition.

 The revised codes would be:
 ```